nikitin-p/pyselectal/README.md

 ## Options

-Detailed descriptions of available options are grouped by topic.
+Detailed descriptions of available options below are grouped by topic.
+See [Output](#output) for the specificiations of output files generated when using different options and option combinations.

 ### Input